 4. People Learn from People not Numbers – Publish or Perish

 Once a research study is complete, the way that it is delivered to the professional community is through a research journal.
-Modern research journals focus on cold data driven outcomes and ignore things like impressionistic case studies and subjective patient impressions of a modality.
+Modern research journals focus on cold data driven outcomes and ignore things like impressionistic or phenomenological case studies and subjective patient impressions of a modality.
 The decision to do this means that the modern research journal is useless to most practicing clinicians.
 Remember when I said that I read academic journals from the 70’s and 80’s?
 I do that because those papers actually discuss therapy techniques, style and research that might help me understand a patient.
 Recent research articles look more like Excel spreadsheets.

 The corporatization of healthcare and academia, not only changed hospitals, it changed Universities as well.
 The people designing and running research studies and publishing those papers have a PhD.
 Academia is an extremely competitive game.
 Not only do you have to hustle to get a PhD., you have to keep hustling once you do.
 How do you compete with other academics once you get your PhD?

 The answer is that you get other people to cite your research in their research.
 You raise the status of yourself as an academic or your academic journal based on how many people cite your article in their article.
 The amount of times that a publication has its articles cited is called an impact factor and the amount of times that an author’s articles get cited is measured with something called an h-index or RCR.
 In my opinion many of the journals and academics with the low scores by these metrics are the best in the profession.

 The modern research system focusing on these metrics has definitely not resulted in the creation of some page turner academic papers.
 In fact this competitive academic culture has led to modern journals being garbage that create careers for the people that write them and not change in the clinical profession.
 Academics research things that will get cited, not things that will help anyone and certainly not anything that anyone wants to read.